CardCompareHub

 How We Rank Cards

-Our rankings are based on a consistent scoring methodology applied to each card's actual terms โ not advertising relationships.
+Our editorial scores are based on a consistent methodology applied to each card's published terms, features, costs, and intended use case.

 The Short Version

-We score cards on value, cost, and fit โ weighted by category.
+We evaluate cards on value, cost, and fit, weighted by category.
 A no-annual-fee cash back card is scored differently than a premium travel card because they serve different needs.
-Cards that score higher in their category rank higher.
-Compensation from issuers does not affect ranking position.
+Cards that receive stronger editorial scores may be featured more prominently within their category.

 Scoring Factors